What is Collaborative R&D?

 This partnership or collaborative way of working will give benefits to your own research as well as that of the external partner.

-Supporting academic colleagues who wish to engage with external partners are the dedicated faculty Knowledge Exchange (KE) teams (see their contact details below); they underpin and facilitate KE between the University and external partners.
+Supporting academic colleagues who wish to engage with external partners are the dedicated faculty Knowledge Exchange (KE) teams; they underpin and facilitate KE between the University and external partners.

 Together these teams are in place to respond flexibly and rapidly to requests for support in order to seize opportunities as they arise.
 These teams can help to: